Saji Koduvath, Advocate, Kottayam.

 - Recovery of Possession Based on Title and on Earlier Possession

-- Title and Ownership in Indian Law
+- Title and Ownership and Possessory Title in Indian Law

 - POSSESSION is a Substantive Right in Indian Law